pjpscriv/colenso-project/README.md

 ```

 ## Running
+Before running you should have three folders in the parent directory:
+ - `colenso-project`
+ - `basex`
+ - `Colenso`

 Run the server with the command `./server` and in a separate terminal run th client with `./client`.
 Then go to `localhost:3000` in your web browser.